-US Senate blocks controversial Washington DC crime bill
+US Senate Democrats side with Republicans to block Washington DC crime bill

 - Published

-In a rare move, the US Senate has used their right to block Washington DC city laws by halting a criminal reform bill that critics called soft on crime.
+In a rare move, the US Senate has used its right to block Washington DC city laws by halting a criminal reform bill that critics called soft on crime.

 The Republican-sponsored Senate bill passed by a vote of 81-14 on Wednesday.